actuarialopensource/benchmarks/joss/paper.md

 # Statement of need

-The market for actuarial modeling software solutions is dominated by large vendors [@Halloran:2021; @Kinrade:2024].
-A 2023 report by the Society of Actuaries (SOA) Research Institute [@Larochelle:2023] on improving actuarial modeling performance cites the use of vendor software as a reason they are unable to share the code for their work.
-This provides motivation for the creation of open source benchmarks to allow for reproducible research into the performance of actuarial models.
+The actuarial modeling software market is dominated by large vendors [@Halloran:2021; @Kinrade:2024].
+Vendor software can restrict the sharing of actuarial software [@Larochelle:2023], demonstrating the value of open source solutions in enabling reproducible research.

 A 2024 PwC publication [@Kinrade:2024] speculates that graphics processing units (GPUs) may become the norm for actuarial calculation engines.
-The use of GPUs is the topic of several other actuarial publications [@Kim:2018; @Hamamura:2022a; @Robidoux:2016] but there have been no efforts to provide reproducible benchmarks for running actuarial applications on GPUs.
-We attempt to provide such a benchmark.
+Despite discussion of actuarial models running on GPUs in several publications [@Kim:2018; @Hamamura:2022a; @Robidoux:2016], there are no reproducible benchmarks for GPU-based actuarial applications.

 On the CPU the ecosystem is more mature and multiple open source packages might implement a particular calculation.
 In this case we can compare the execution time of the packages on a specific task, as well as validate that the packages can produce the same results.